UK breakdown coverGet a quote

-Service your car well in advance to reduce the chance of expensive breakdowns when abroad.
+Service your car well in advance to reduce the chance of expensive breakdowns while you're abroad.

 The use or possession of devices to detect police radar is illegal in most European countries.
 Penalties can include fine, driving ban, and even imprisonment.

-Some countries now also prohibit the use of GPS based navigation systems which have maps indicating the location of fixed speed cameras meaning that you must deactivate the 'fixed speed camera PoI (Points of Interest)' function.
+Some countries now also prohibit the use of GPS based navigation systems which have maps indicating the location of fixed speed cameras meaning that you must deactivate the 'fixed speed camera' PoI (Point of Interest) function.

 Check all tyres for condition, pressure and tread depth before you go.

 Most countries have the same requirement as the UK - a minimum tread depth of 1.6mm over the central three-quarters of the tread and around the whole circumference.